BootcampersCollective/Coders-Workshop/Agenda/February-2019/02-27-2019/uniqueCharacters.md

 HINT: convert each character to a character code

-HINT2: how might you create an array of a certain number of null characters?
+HINT2: how might you create an array of a certain number of null entries?